offlinezer0/Quillan-v4.2-repo/README.md

 1. Navigate to llm of choice, (lechat, Claude, Perplexity)

-2. Install system prompt for llm provided in file 3 (context windows may vary try to reverse engineer the largest prompt)
+2. Install system prompt as custom instructions for llm provided in file 3 (context windows may vary try to reverse engineer the largest prompt)

-3. Upload he files 0-30 to the llm "files/knowledge/project/workspace"
+3. Upload he files from the respective llm folder to the llm "files/knowledge/project/workspace"

 4. Quillan Brain is installed into the llm